It’s time for Chelsea to blow it up, trust the process and start again

 So what are the options?
 Well Chelsea can continue to bumble along as they are, hiring and firing, spending and hoarding, winning and losing.
 It is a proven model and they can keep on doing what they know, until Abramovich finally decides to pull the plug and suddenly the money dries up and the club starts to drastically free fall.

 Or they can stop the rot, and take a drastic course of action that could potentially secure the future of the club beyond the riches on offer from Abramovich and the current state of affairs in the Premier League.

-If they are going to follow this path they are going to need spearheads, figures that satisfy all parties; club, players and supporters.
+And that is the path they seem to have chosen picking two ideal spearheads, figures that satisfy all parties; club, players and supporters.

-It would represent a tremendous gamble, but the logical choice surely has to be Frank Lampard.
-One of the club’s most historic players, Lampard would instantly command respect from all three concerned parties.
+The logical managerial choice was Frank Lampard.
+One of the club’s most historic players, Lampard will instantly command respect from all three concerned parties.

 Plus he has a proven track record of developing young players, having shown no fears in throwing in the likes of Mount, Fikayo Tomori and Harry Wilson whilst at Derby County.
 With Lampard also comes Jody Morris, a former Blue and an ex-academy manager who brought his own level of success.
 Morris has been vocal in his opinions about the Chelsea youth set-up and there is no doubt that he and Lampard would look to promote from within far more.

 Of course this is not without its own risks, Lampard is only one year into his managerial career and there are no guarantees that he is cut out for life in the dugout at the top of the game.